daattali/beautiful-jekyll/resources_pages/quiz.md

 You are allowed to consult documentation within R/Python or your IDE (e.g., RStudio).
 However, time is very limited on quizzes and we anticipate that you will be more successful if you are fluent with common functions and don't need to rely too heavily on the documentation.

-_2020-2021 changes:_ Quizzes are open book.
-You are still **not** allowed to communicate with other students or anyone else, in any way, during the quiz.
-However,
+### No collaboration

+You may **not** communicate with other students or anyone else, through any medium, at any time during the quiz.
+You may not communicate with any of your classmates until everyone is finished the quiz.
+Please don't post about MDS quizzes on Slack until at least 30 minutes after the end of the quiz, in case some students were given extra time.

 ### General Guidelines